-A typical air-cooled system consists of a power source (5kW or 25kW), induction blanket, and associated cables.
+A typical air-cooled system consists of a power source (5 kilowatts or 25 kilowatts), induction blanket and associated cables.
 The induction blanket consists of an induction coil surrounded by insulation and sewn into a high temperature, replaceable Kevlar sleeve.
 This type of induction system can include a controller to monitor and automatically control temperature.
 A system not equipped with a controller requires the use of a temperature indicator.
 The system could also include a remote on-off switch.
-Air-cooled systems can be used for applications up to 400 degrees F, designating it as a pre-heat only system.
+Air-cooled systems can be used for applications up to 400 degrees Fahrenheit, designating it as a preheat only system.

 Because liquid cools more efficiently than air, this type of induction heating system can be used for applications requiring higher temperatures, such as high-temperature preheating and stress relieving.
 The principle differences are the addition of a water cooler and the use of a flexible liquid-cooled hose that houses the induction coil.
 Liquid-cooled systems also generally use a temperature controller and built-in temperature recorder, particularly important components in stress relieving applications.
-The typical stress relieving procedure requires a step to 600-800 degrees F, followed by a ramp or controlled temperature rise to a soak temperature of approximately 1250 degrees F. After a hold time, the part is control-cooled to between 600-800 degrees F. The temperature recorder collects data on the part's actual temperature profile based on a thermocouple input, a QA requirement for stress relieving applications.
+The typical stress relieving procedure requires a step to 600-800 degrees Fahrenheit, followed by a ramp or controlled temperature rise to a soak temperature of approximately 1,250 degrees.
+After a hold time, the part is control-cooled to between 600-800 degrees.
+The temperature recorder collects data on the part's actual temperature profile based on a thermocouple input, a QA requirement for stress relieving applications.
 The actual procedure will be determined by the type of work and the applicable code.

 The majority of pipe welds completed in fabrication shops are rolled, and it’s easy to understand why.
-Rotating pipe while welding provides many benefits, including ease of achieving quality welds by eliminating out-of-position welding; reduced welding operator fatigue; and improved productivity from higher wire feed speeds and increased deposition rates.
+Rotating pipe while welding provides many benefits, including ease of achieving quality welds by eliminating out-of-position welding; reduced welder fatigue; and improved productivity from higher wire feed speeds and increased deposition rates.

 Induction heating benefits

-Compared to conventional preheating and stress relieving methods, induction heating offers numerous advantages, including improved heat uniformity and quality, reduced cycle time, and lower consumables costs.
-Induction heating is also safe, reliable and easy to use, and scores higher than alternative technologies in power efficiency and versatility.
+Compared to conventional preheating and stress relieving methods, induction heating offers numerous advantages, including improved heat uniformity and quality, reduced cycle times, and lower consumables costs.
+Induction heating is also safe, reliable and easy to use, and it scores higher than alternative technologies in power efficiency and versatility.